lucidrains/ring-attention-pytorch/README.md

     - [x] backwards
     - [x] forwards

+- [ ] option to auto-decide ring sequence size based on world size
+    - [ ] allow for finely specifying how to distribute sharding of batch and sequence, depending on world size
 - [ ] allow for variable ring passes per layer, for <a href="https://arxiv.org/abs/2007.03356">local -> global attention</a> in ring transformer as one goes up the layers.
     - [ ] also allow for mixed striped layers, so one can do local strided attention (used in some image transformers but not language) would be a good fit for the initial local attention layers, in addition to classic lookback local
 - [ ] find a machine with 8 GPUs and test with a quarter million tokens first